microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 At this point deployment is complete.
 Please go to the [Using the IA Accelerator for the first time](/docs/deployment/using_ia_first_time.md) section and complete the following steps.

+Review Considerations for adopting and [migrating to a production environment](/docs/deployment/considerations_production.md).

 ## Need Help?

 To review logs try [Using the Workbook Template](/docs/deployment/worbook_usage.md)